Skip to main content

 Create your comms team

 An effective IPO communications strategy requires companies to think globally and locally at the same time.
-You’ll want to clearly and transparently communicate with stakeholders who are close to the business (customers, employees, partners, etc.) about the process while also preparing to communicate with a new, broader audience (analysts, investors, financial media) who will want to understand the company’s equity story. —Jeff Grossman, Solebury Strategic Communications
+You’ll want to clearly and transparently communicate with stakeholders who are close to the business (customers, employees, partners, etc.) about the process while also preparing to communicate with a new, broader audience (analysts, investors, financial media) that will want to understand the company’s equity story. —Stephanie Knight, Head of Corporate Communications, Solebury Strategic Communications

 Now that you’ve got a pretty great brand story to tell your potential investors, it’s time to build your dream team for handling any and all IPO communications.
 That means you need experts in branding, PR, and internal comms.